Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/scripting/part2.rst

 .. image:: /images/tutorials/scripting/part2_diagram2.png

 Congratulations!
-You’ve just created your first new REST API endpoint in AcceleratXR.
+You’ve just created your first new REST API endpoint in Xsolla Backend.
 Now let’s try something a bit more complicated.
 What if we want to greet the user instead, based on an id passed in via a URL parameter.
 Let’s say something like GET /hello/sam.
 We can do this by modifying our route handler as follows.

 .. code-block:: typescript
    :linenos: